4kills/go-zlib/README.md

     <summary> (A note regarding testing on your machine) </summary>

-    Please note that you will need an Internet connection for some of the benchmarks to function.
+    Please note that you will need an Internet connection for some benchmarks to function.
 This is because these benchmarks will download the mc packets from [here](https://github.com/4kills/zlib_benchmark) and temporarily store them in memory for the duration of the benchmark tests, so this repository won't have to include the data in order save space on your machine and to make it a lightweight library.

   </details>